 About Us

-Uniting people of faith to fight systematic injustice and transform our communities based in Southwestern Illinois.
+Uniting people to fight systematic injustice and transform our communities.

 Mission

-Our mission at United Congregations of Metro-East is to be a powerful organization committed to combating the root cause of systemic injustice in our region by uniting people of faith in transforming our communities.
+Our mission at United Congregations of Metro-East is to be a powerful faith-based organization committed to combating the root cause of systemic injustice by uniting people and transforming our communities.

 Our mission drives us to mobilize our communities to address and transform the issues that perpetuate inequality.
-This effort is rooted in our principles of justice, equity, community solidarity, integrity, and compassion.
+This effort is rooted in our principles of leadership development, community resilience, justice (to protect Human Rights) and equity.
 We believe lasting change comes through collective action and commitment to these values.
 We are dedicated to fair treatment and opportunities for all, regardless of background, and this principle is the underlying foundation of every action and campaign we launch.

 Recognizing diverse community needs, we strive to create equitable solutions for everyone.
 By adhering to these principles, UCM works tirelessly to cultivate a just and equitable society where every member is valued, respected, and empowered.